USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 .. code-block:: c

-	#include myfile.tw3d
+	#include myfile.tw

-would substitute the contents of ``myfile.tw3d`` at the point in the file where the ``#include`` directive appears.
+would substitute the contents of ``myfile.tw`` at the point in the file where the ``#include`` directive appears.
 This can be done recursively.
 The ``#include`` directive may appear anywhere in the input file, except where it would interrupt another directive.

 User Defined Macros
 ,,,,,,,,,,,,,,,,,,,